OpenTermsArchive/docs/content/terms/guidelines/declaring.md

 ### Provider prefixing

-- If you encounter a document you want to add to a service, yet find that it would override an already-declared document for this service such as Terms of Service or Privacy Policy, and that the only solution you see would be to create a new terms type that would contain the name of the feature, then it is likely you should declare a new service, potentially duplicating existing documents.
+- If you encounter terms you want to add to a service, yet find that it would override already-declared terms for this service such as Terms of Service or Privacy Policy, and that the only solution you see would be to create a new terms type that would contain the name of the feature, then it is likely you should declare a new service, potentially duplicating existing terms.

 > Example: the Facebook Community Payments terms are Terms of Service.
 The only way to declare them in the Facebook service would be to add a “Community Payments Terms” terms type as they would otherwise conflict with Facebook's Terms of Service.
 It is better to declare a new service called “Facebook Payments” with its own Terms of Service.
 It turns out that this service also has a developer agreement, independent from the main Facebook service.